draganbabic/uni-form/README.markdown

         <script type="text/javascript" src="path/to/file/uni-form-validation.jquery.js"></script>

 1. Please note that this plugin no longer automatically initialize the Uni–Form plugin.
-   You must do this automatically, by adding this snippet after you have included both jQuery and the plugin you have chosen:
+   You must do this yourself, by adding this snippet after you have included both jQuery and the plugin you have chosen:

        <script type="text/javascript">